iAmMe27/WoD/ModSetup.md

 ## Optional MCM Configs

 > [!IMPORTANT]
-> You must apply the **Give Me Depravity** MCM config ***before*** you apply any of these optional settings.
+> You must apply the **Give Me Depravity** or **Give Me Pain** (profile depending) MCM config ***before*** you apply any of these optional settings.
->
-> **Not every optional config is available for every profile**
-> If a sepecific config you want to use is not available for the profile you want to play on, you need to change either your profile or your expectations.
->
-> **A note on the Give Me Pain profile**
-> The Give Me Pain profile only has 1 MCM config, no optionals.
-It is meant to be played "as is" with no tweaks, no customisations.

 ### Give Me No Creature Stuff
 Turns off all creature interactions where possible.

 > [!NOTE]
-> Some creatures may still have NSFW visuals but this is not possible to remove without heavier modification of WoD, a guide of which is out of the scope of this readme.
+> Some creatures may still have NSFW visuals but this is not possible to remove without heavier modification of WoD.
+Removal of the NSFW visuals is not within the scope of this readme.

 ### Swags Dommy Mommy Milkers Wasteland